SoriaFN/Lysosome_analysis/README.md

 This macro calculates the number of lysosome puncta (e.g. LAMP2-positive vesicles) within a cellular ROI.
 It also estimates colocalization with other similar puncta (e.g. CatD).

 **How to use**
-1. Drag and drop lyso_puncta_coloc.ijm file into FIJI.
+1. Open lyso_puncta_coloc.ijm file in FIJI.
 2. Open a *multichannel* image.
 3. Run the script.
 A GUI will let you choose the segmentation and puncta channels and whether to save results to file.
 4. Follow the instructions for cell segmentation.
 Puncta segmentation is automatic (user-defined threshold).